 - The business is wholly or partly carried on through that fixed place.

 Some locations are specified as prima facie PEs.
+That is, they will be presumed to be a PE unless the organization can establish to the contrary.
 This list captures:

 - A branch;